 - Storytelling Podcast: We will use audio from the recorded interviews to create six new podcast episodes that highlight the voices of community members.
 Each episode will feature one participant’s story that will connect to recurring themes related to migration such as identity, trauma, and assimilation.
 Voices of color have historically been marginalized in the United States.
 This project will narrow the gap in representation by providing Asian immigrants with a platform to share their stories, and combat the erasure and “othering” of immigrants by highlighting their humanity and resilience through storytelling.

-- The Immigrant Story Live: Six storytellers will share their lived stories and represent a myriad of experiences in a live event.
+- I Am An American Live: Six storytellers will share their lived stories and represent a myriad of experiences in a live event.
 TIS Live performances combine nuanced storytelling with subtle performance art to share a professionally produced quality program with the public.
 This live theater event will feature musicians and storytellers from the tri-county area’s Asian American community.
 Their stories offer a window into the struggles experienced by communities of color worldwide and here in Oregon, and their remarkable resilience and determination.

 - Exhibition: We will team up with well-known photographer Jim Lommasson, who will extend his “What We Carried” project to include new additions.
 His work focuses on objects immigrants were able to carry with them on their journeys.
 From his photographs of the objects, the participants provide handwritten testimonies — stories, memories, poems, drawings.
 The objects, portraits and narratives connect viewers with the thoughts, joys and fears of their subjects.
 They will shine a light on different facets of Asian experience.